Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Going beyond single neuromodulators: The multi-neuromodulatory dynamics

-There is accumulating evidence that 5-HT plays crucial roles in adaptive decision-making \citep{cardozo_pinto_opponent_2025, cohen_serotonergic_2015, cools_serotonin_2011, daw_model-based_2011}.
-Furthermore, a recent study suggested that 5-HT and ACh play complementary roles in timing decisions and this process involves neural circuits linking the dorsal raphe nucleus (a key source of 5-HT), the basal forebrain (the source of ACh) and the anterior cingulate cortex (ACC) \citep{khaligh-razavi_deep_2014}.
-Glutamate, the primary excitatory neurotransmitter in the brain, plays a significant role in synaptic plasticity and the formation of neural circuits involved in diverse learning and decision-making settings.
-Recent studies have shown that glutamatergic signaling in the striatum interacts with DA and ACh to regulate learning behaviors in mice \citep{chantranupong_dopamine_2023, krok_intrinsic_2023}.
-These studies demonstrate that a rhythmic regulation occurs in the striatum, where an increase in DA suppresses ACh, facilitating the modulation of reward-based learning.
-Some studies suggested that DA plays a role in recalibrating the value of actions over time, allowing the brain to adapt to new information and changing environments \citep{bromberg-martin_dopamine_2010, gardner_rethinking_2018, schultz_updating_2013}.
-Therefore, DA not only reinforces actions based on expected rewards but can also contribute to the brain's ability to "re-evaluate" past decisions which is particularly useful in continual learning, where decisions must be updated based on previous experiences \citep{langdon_model-based_2018}.
+\paragraph{Decision-making} Neuromodulators contribute to decision-making through neural circuits that span the cerebellum, basal ganglia, prefrontal and limbic cortices \citep{cools_neuromodulation_2022,doya_metalearning_2002, grace_dysregulation_2016, grossman_neuromodulation_2022, lisman_hippocampal-vta_2005, sara_locus_2009,schultz_neural_1997}.
+DA helps reinforce behavior based on reward prediction errors (RPEs) \citep{schultz_neural_1997}, and plays a role in recalibrating the value of actions over time, allowing the brain to adapt to new information \citep{bromberg-martin_dopamine_2010, gardner_rethinking_2018, schultz_updating_2013}.
+Midbrain DA neurons project to the striatum and prefrontal cortex and modulate synaptic plasticity in these areas, strengthening connections that predict rewarding outcomes and facilitating learning from experiences \citep{doya_metalearning_2002, graybiel_habits_2008, hikosaka_habenula_2010,lisman_hippocampal-vta_2005, watabe-uchida_neural_2017}.
+Glutamate, the primary excitatory neurotransmitter in the brain, is instrumental in synaptic plasticity and in the formation of neural circuits underlying learning and decision-making.
+Studies have shown that glutamatergic signaling in the striatum interacts with DA and ACh, and together affect reward-based learning and decision-making \citep{chantranupong_dopamine_2023, krok_intrinsic_2023}.
+Overall, DA not only reinforces actions based on expected rewards, but contributes to the brain's ability to "re-evaluate" past decisions, which is particularly useful in continual learning \citep{langdon_model-based_2018}.

+Accumulating evidence shows that 5-HT also contributes to adaptive decision-making \citep{cardozo_pinto_opponent_2025, cohen_serotonergic_2015, cools_serotonin_2011, daw_model-based_2011}.
+In \citep{khaligh-razavi_deep_2014}, 5-HT and ACh play complementary roles in decision timing and this process involves neural circuits linking the dorsal raphe nucleus (a key source of 5-HT), the basal forebrain (the source of ACh) and the ACC.